 What you contribute as a participant:

-- approximately one hour online or via teleconference discussion with a trained peer advisor
+- approximately two-hour conversation online, by teleconference, or in-person with a trained peer advisor

 - completion of a brief, online questionnaire evaluating the experience

 - insight into practice standards and regulatory requirements

 - participation is logged as CPD hours

 - contribute to shaping and development of the College's Quality Practice program

 After an interview process, the following veterinarians were approved by the Quality Assurance Committee to serve in the leadership role of Peer Advisor, and participated in a rigorous training process to prepare for the introduction of the Peer Advisory Conversation Pilot.
 Their leadership and commitment to quality practice in the profession is welcomed.

 Dr. Leann Benedetti

 Dr. Shannon Howitt